SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 }
 ```

-:point_right: Look closely at the values in the `scope` section - they include scopes such as "TASK_GET", "PROCESS_TEMPLATE_DEPLOY", and "WORKFLOW_DEFINITION_DEPLOY".
+:point_right: Look closely at the values in the `authorities` section - they include entries such as "TASK_GET", "PROCESS_TEMPLATE_DEPLOY", and "WORKFLOW_DEFINITION_DEPLOY".

-These are the scopes that the access token includes, describing essentially what the bearer of the access token is permitted to do.
+These are the authorities (which are, for our purposes, the same as the scopes) that the access token includes, describing essentially what the bearer of the access token is permitted to do.

 :point_right: Now jump back right to the start of this exercise, and gaze upon the details of the `GET /v1/workflow-definitions` API endpoint.
 Note in the description, we see this: